tigoe/LightProjects/TelephoneDimmer/RotaryDialDimmer0003/docs/README.md

 A collection of lighting projects controlled by microcontrollers.

 ## Fading
 Light doesn't change in a linear fashion, and the human eye doesn't respond to light in a linear fashion.
-Light, like all forms of radiant energy, is decreases with the square of the distance from the source

-Depending on the effect you're looking for, you might want a light source to start fading slowly and then speed up, or slow down at the end of its fade.
-It helps to have methods for a few different fade curves available.
+It's helpful to have a few non-linear formulas for fading light when you're controlling light from a computer.
+The [fading examples here](fading.md) show you a few different fade curves and how to create them in software.

 ## Non-Addressable Strip Control
 Single-channel and multi-channel LED strips are very popular these days, and pretty easy to control with a microcontroller and a few transistors.